 The moisture content on your clothes has a remarkable impact on the dryness of your tent when it rains.
 By ensuring that your clothes are dry at all times, you will be going a long way in keeping the tent moisture-free.
 This is where waterproof gear comes in.

-It is crucial to set up your tent on a proper spot if you are serious about keeping it dry.
-The ground has to be on a high, dry and leveled surface.
+It is crucial to set up your tent in a proper spot if you are serious about keeping it dry.
+The ground has to be on a high, dry, and leveled surface.
 A depression will definitely get your tent flooded.
 The same goes for low ground and a dump surface.
 Nonetheless, trees will naturally shield you from extreme weather.
-Areas around rivers, oceans or lakes are completely unsafe.
+Areas around rivers, oceans, or lakes are completely unsafe.

 There you have it for camping in the rain hacks.
 Always buy quality waterproofing tents and other materials.
 They hardly disappoint when it really matters.
 To top it off, you should remember to air and dry your tent, clothing as well as other gear in preparation for the next hiking trip.